dajmcdon/tamara-site/research.md

-* My dissertation analyzed the novels of Chilean-Mexican-Catalunyan author Roberto Bolaño and Honduran-Salvadoran-US-Latino author Horacio Castellanos Moya as a means of conceptualizing the rise of what I call "post-national literature," which refers to works that comment upon and critique, both formally and thematically, the shifting dynamics of the nation state as neoliberal globalization becomes the dominant ordering system of world relations.
-To do so, I analyzed Bolaño’s and Castellanos Moya’s engagement with literary and aesthetic traditions, particularly realism and the avant-garde, and I maintained that a dialectic emerges between their works and the literary past that opens a space to interrogate the place of aesthetic praxis as neoliberal globalization becomes ascendant.
+* My dissertation analyzed the novels of Chilean-Mexican-Catalunyan author Roberto Bolaño and Honduran-Salvadoran-US-Latino author Horacio Castellanos Moya as a means of conceptualizing the rise of what I call "post-national literature," which refers to literary works that comment on and critique, both formally and thematically, the shifting dynamics of the nation state as neoliberal globalization becomes the dominant ordering system of world relations.
+To do this, I analyzed these authors' engagements with literary and aesthetic traditions, particularly realism and the avant-garde, to demonstrate that a dialectic emerges between their works and the literary past that opens a space to interrogate the place of aesthetic praxis as neoliberal globalization becomes ascendant.
 Finally, I examined Bolaño’s and Castellanos Moya’s literary rejections of Leftist militant reason and discussed how their novels implicate the Left in the rise of neoliberal globalization.

-* My current book project draws on the work I began in my dissertation but shifts focus to consider how globalization is being leveraged—even embraced—by Latin American thinkers and artists as a means of critiquing and shaping world relations in the present epoch.
+* My current book project draws on the work initiated in my dissertation but shifts focus to consider how globalization is being leveraged—even embraced—by Latin American thinkers and artists as a means of critiquing and shaping world relations in the present epoch.
-Specifically, I examine the narrative fiction of authors Roberto Bolaño, Horacio Castellanos Moya, and Valeria Luiselli, and the work of installation artist Teresa Margolles.
-My research posits that these artists embrace the commodity status of their work as part of the global art market as a means of critiquing and destabilizing the boundaries between the Global North and South.
+Specifically, I examine the narrative fiction of Roberto Bolaño, Horacio Castellanos Moya, and Valeria Luiselli, and the work of installation artist Teresa Margolles.
+My research posits that these artists exploit the commodity status of their work as part of the global art market as a means of critiquing and destabilizing boundaries between the Global North and South.

 ## Peer-Reviewed Publications